France best selling albums ever: Femmes D’Aujourd’hui by Jeanne Mas (1986)

-Just after Michael Jackson improved immensely the profile of music videos and MTV, a group of female singers came from obscurity to spotlights.
-The World got Madonna and Whitney Houston leading the pack.
+Just after Michael Jackson immensely improved the profile of music videos and MTV, a group of female singers came from obscurity to the spotlight.
+The World had Madonna and Whitney Houston leading the pack.
 France on its side had Mylène Farmer, Patricia Kaas and Vanessa Paradis.
-Those are the most remembered but many others did quite well in first place and since disappeared.
+These are the most remembered, but many others did quite well before them, but have since disappeared.
 The biggest such flying star was undoubtedly Jeanne Mas.

 The album quickly responded.
-Entering at #3 on April monthly chart without being available for the entire period, it jumped to #1 in May.
-It should have been a second month at the top in June but a compilation album, which weren’t excluded by then, blocked it.
-Nevermind, the LP kept selling immense amounts all summer long moving from #1 to #4 during seven consecutive months.
-Shipping over 100,000 copies upon release, the half a million mark was achieved during the promotion of second single L’Enfant which went #3 at the end of the year.
+Entering at #3 on the April monthly chart without being available for the entire period.
+It jumped to #1 in May.
+It should have been a second month at the top in June but a compilation album, which weren’t excluded at that time, blocked it.
+Nevertheless, the LP kept selling immense amounts all summer long moving from #1 to #4 during seven consecutive months.
+Shipping over 100,000 copies upon release, the half a million mark was achieved during the promotion of second single L’Enfant which reached #3 at the end of the year.
 Overall, the new star had already moved 2,5 million records by November.

-Femmes D’Aujourd’hui barely had time to leave the Top 10 in January 1987 when it charted at #11 that third single Sauvez-Moi shot it back to #3.
-Itself a #3 hit, this was the last extract from the album which concluded its road on an impressive 49 weeks run inside the Top 10.
+Femmes D’Aujourd’hui barely had time to leave the Top 10 in January 1987 when it charted at #11.
+The third single, Sauvez-Moi, shot it back to #3.
+Itself a #3 hit, this was the last extract from the album which concluded its road on to an impressive 49 weeks run inside the Top 10.
 Even if it did so at the worst moment – just before the 1987 Q4 sales explosion thanks to tax changes – that was enough to easily cross the 800,000 units barrier.

-With sales truly gigantic, only topped by the likes Renaud and Jean-Jacques Goldman at the time, Jeanne Mas received the superstars treatment with a live album and single to close the era.
-En Concert peaked at #12 selling over 100,000 units while single La Bête Libre went #13.
+With sales truly gigantic, only topped by the likes of Renaud and Jean-Jacques Goldman at the time, Jeanne Mas received the superstars treatment with a live album and single to close the era.
+En Concert peaked at #12 selling over 100,000 units while the single La Bête Libre went to #13.

-The 1989 year was negatively pivotal for the artist.
+1989 year was negative year for the artist.
 After topping the album chart for 4 weeks, Les Crises De L’âme went downhill at high speed.
 The lead single also made it to #13 and all three subsequent releases completely failed to chart.
 By the end of the year, the complete tour was cancelled due to dreadful ticket sales.
-As incredible as it may seem, her following album released in 1990, a mere one year after her chart topper, missed the Top 50 – just like every other 13 albums she went all to release.
-To illustrate how much Jeanne Mas fame collapsed, the biggest song on her last 2017 album PH has the absymal to date total of 1,556 streams at Spotify.
+As incredible as it may seem, her following album released in 1990, a mere one year after her chart topper, missed the Top 50 – just like the other 13 albums she went on to release.
+To illustrate how much Jeanne Mas’ fame collapsed, the biggest song on her last 2017 album PH has the abysmal to date total of 1,556 streams at Spotify.